numba/numba/docs/source/reference/pysupported.rst

 All methods and operations on sets are supported in JIT-compiled functions.

-Sets must be strictly homogenous: Numba will reject any set containing objects of different types, even if the types are compatible (for example, ``{1, 2.5}`` is rejected as it contains a :class:`int` and a :class:`float`).
+Sets must be strictly homogeneous: Numba will reject any set containing objects of different types, even if the types are compatible (for example, ``{1, 2.5}`` is rejected as it contains a :class:`int` and a :class:`float`).